dshcheung/lab-next-todos/README.md

     - Create
     - Update
     - Destroy
+  - Todo Show Page should also have `getStaticPaths` & `getStaticProps`

 ## Bonus
 - Create an API Using Next and connect to the `swr-self` pages